Master of Arts (MA)

 INFORMATION FOR ECONOMICS MAJORS:

 Applicants must have completed a four-year Bachelor’s degree with a specialization in Economics from the University of Saskatchewan or its equivalent.
-A minimum of 70% cumulative average is required during the final two years of the program but to be competitive applicants will have maintained an average of 80% or better.
+A minimum of 70% cumulative average is required during the final two years of the program, but to be competitive applicants will have maintained an average of 80% or better.
+International Grade Conversions can be found here.
 We expect that the students should have taken the following undergraduate level courses;

 Econ 305 (Linear Algebra), or an equivalent course.